-The Mariposa County Sheriff's Office, District Attorney's Office and Probation Department comprise the local Drug Task Force team.
-The Drug Task Force is an interagency project developed to address the prolific drug problems in the community.
-The task force has eradicated millions of dollars' worth of illegal marijuana gardens and other drug operations over the years.
+The Mariposa County Sheriff's Office, District Attorney's Office and Probation Department comprise the local Drug Enforcement Team.
+The Drug Enforcement Team is an interagency project developed to address the prolific drug problems in the community.
+This team has eradicated millions of dollars' worth of illegal marijuana gardens and other drug operations over the years.
 A primary focus of the task force is to identify drug endangered children and make referrals to Child Welfare Services so appropriate services can be provided to this vulnerable population.

 Mariposa County Search and Rescue program has been operable since 1976.
-The program recruits and trains youth to become volunteers in the local search and rescue efforts.
+This program recruits and trains youth to become volunteers in the local search and rescue efforts.
 Although privately funded, the Mariposa County Sheriff's Department organizes and trains the volunteers which include pilots, radio operators, mounted horsemen, off road vehicle owners, and others.
 The Search and Rescue group is used to locate and assist victims and carry out "grid" searches.
 Search and Rescue gives youth excellent training in many areas and opportunities to be helpful in ways that they and others can immediately recognize.